We'll Bring the House Down (song)

-"We'll Bring The House Down" is a song by the British rock band Slade, released in 1981 as the lead single from their ninth studio album We'll Bring the House Down.
+"We'll Bring the House Down" is a song by the British rock band Slade, released on 23 January 1981 as the lead single from their ninth studio album, We'll Bring the House Down.
 It was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by Slade.
 The band's first single to reach the UK Top 40 since 1977, the song peaked at No. 10 in the UK, remaining in the chart for nine weeks.